mnsaito/110920-pt-phase-2-project/README.md

  - As discussed in my Final Analysis Notebook, some anomolies were identified in the models that need to be investigated further
  - If the client has a specific property in mind, I recommend that we target our analysis based on the specific property
      - For example, neighborhoods appear to have a significant effect on the sale price, so I recommend that the sale price be evaluated based on the neighborhood in which the property is located
-     - If the property already includes an open porch, I recommend considering the effect of converting the open porch into an enclosed porch
+     - As another example, if the property already includes an open porch, I recommend considering the effect of converting the open porch into an enclosed porch
  - I also recommend investigating the cost for the renovation to determine whether it is worth the investment